CarlKho-Minerva/22US-1-3_Algorithms-and-Simulations/README.md

 ```

 This will run the TSP algorithm on a list of 5 cities with their coordinates (0,0), (1,1), (2,2), (3,3), and (4,4), for 1000 iterations of the 2-opt optimization algorithm.

+## Euler's Method

+This is a Python code for simulating the spread of an infectious disease using the SIR model and Euler's method.
+The code starts with importing the required libraries numpy and matplotlib.
+The code then sets font size and figure size for visualizations using matplotlib.

+Next, the code defines a function named "SIR_Euler" that simulates the spread of a disease using the SIR model and Euler's method.
+The function takes four parameters: transmission rate, recovery rate, a list of initial values for S, I, and R, and the end time of the simulation.
+The function calculates the number of time steps and creates arrays to store the values of S, I, and R for each time step.
+The initial values for S, I, and R are set, and the total population size is calculated.

+The function then iterates over each time step and calculates the new values for S, I, and R based on the SIR model equations.
+The function then generates a plot of S, I, and R over time using the matplotlib library.

+The main code sets the parameters for Quezon City's outbreak using national statistics data, calls the "SIR_Euler" function to run, and generates a plot of S, I, and R over time.
+The x-axis represents time in days, and the y-axis represents the size of the population in each compartment (S, I, or R).